 - See your meditation area. – Do this as vividly as possible in your imagination.
 When you have done this, continue the steps below.

 - Exit your space. – See yourself moving towards this exit.
 Open the door.
-As you open the door, greeting you is the same white light that you used to protect yourself.
+As you open the door, greeting you is the same white light you used to protect yourself.
 It is immensely bright, but it does not blind you or hurt you in any way; this is the divine light.

 - Make your first steps. – Start walking along your path.
 Take your time.
 Take in all of your surroundings, the sights, the smells, the sounds.

 - Continue walking. – Continue taking in as much as you can.
 There is no rush.
 If you need to return to your physical body at any time, you will be fully able to.
-As you are walking down this path, you see an opening into your safe place; this can be a hedgerow with a gate, a stone wall with a door, or anything else that you would like.
+As you walk down this path, you see an opening into your safe place; this can be a hedgerow with a gate, a stone wall with a door, or anything else you would like.
 It is time to walk through the opening.

 Your Safe Place